Cult Awareness Network: Church of Scientology's response

 The Church of Scientology had long characterized the Cult Awareness Network as both an opponent of religious freedom and a "hate group".
 In 1990, a woman named Jolie Steckart, posing as Laura Terepin, applied to volunteer for the (original) Cult Awareness Network.
 Bob Minton later hired a private investigator to look into this, and in 1998 discovered that she was actually a "deep undercover agent", who was managed by David Lee, a private investigator hired by the Church of Scientology.
-Steckart had also attempted to infiltrate the Scientology-critical organization Fight Against Coercive Tactics Network or "FACTnet".
+Steckart had also attempted to infiltrate the Scientology-critical organization FACTNet.

 In 1991, over fifty Scientologists from across the United States filed civil suits against the Cult Awareness Network, many of whom used the same carbon copy claims through influence from the Los Angeles, California law firm Bowles & Moxon.
 In addition, Scientologists filed dozens of discrimination complaints against CAN, with state human rights commissions in the United States.
 The Cult Awareness Network, which ran on a budget of 300,000 USD per year, was unable to cope with this amount of litigation.
 By 1994, it had been dropped by all of its insurance companies, and still owed tens of thousands of dollars in legal fees.
 Kendrick Moxon, chief attorney for the Church of Scientology, had stated that the lawsuits were brought to address discrimination against individuals who wanted to reform the Cult Awareness Network.
 These fifty individuals had all simultaneously tried to join the organization.
 When the Cult Awareness Network's executive director turned down the applications for fear that the new Scientologist applicants would overtake control of CAN, they sued in separate lawsuits claiming religious discrimination.
 Though Moxon handled the litigation for all of the lawsuits, the Church of Scientology maintained that it did not provide the financial backing for the suits.
 Moxon did acknowledge that his firm Moxon & Bowles had represented the plaintiffs in the case at virtually no charge, and that Scientology churches "helped a little bit, but very little", with the litigation costs.